elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-negation-affect-the-truth-value-of-a-proposition.md

 url: /learn/mathematics/questions/how-does-negation-affect-the-truth-value-of-a-proposition
 score: -1.0
 related_article1:
+    id: 170198
+    title: >-
+        What are the key logical operators to recognize when translating English into propositional logic?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-are-the-key-logical-operators-to-recognize-when-translating-english-into-propositional-logic
+related_article2:
     id: 170199
+    title: >-
-    title: How do you determine the correct order of variables in a logical expression?
+        How do you determine the correct order of variables in a logical expression?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-determine-the-correct-order-of-variables-in-a-logical-expression
-related_article2:
-    id: 170194
-    title: How does the direction of implication affect the meaning of a logical statement?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-direction-of-implication-affect-the-meaning-of-a-logical-statement
 related_article3:
-    id: 170191
+    id: 170188
-    title: What is the difference between conjunction and disjunction in propositional logic?
+    title: >-
+        What are some common examples of ambiguity in language, and how can logic help resolve them?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-difference-between-conjunction-and-disjunction-in-propositional-logic
+    url: /learn/mathematics/questions/what-are-some-common-examples-of-ambiguity-in-language-and-how-can-logic-help-resolve-them
 related_article4:
+    id: 170188
+    title: >-
+        What are some common examples of ambiguity in language, and how can logic help resolve them?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-are-some-common-examples-of-ambiguity-in-language-and-how-can-logic-help-resolve-them
+related_article5:
     id: 170192
+    title: >-
-    title: Explain the concept of exclusive-or and how it differs from regular disjunction.
+        Explain the concept of exclusive-or and how it differs from regular disjunction.
     subject: Mathematics
     url: /learn/mathematics/questions/explain-the-concept-of-exclusiveor-and-how-it-differs-from-regular-disjunction
-related_article5:
-    id: 170198
-    title: What are the key logical operators to recognize when translating English into propositional logic?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-key-logical-operators-to-recognize-when-translating-english-into-propositional-logic
 ---

 &nbsp;